 where $\Pi_{\mathfrak{X}'}(\mathcal{X}), \Pi_{\mathfrak{A}}(\mathcal{X})$, and $\Pi_{\mathfrak{B}'}(\mathcal{X})$ denote the projections of $\mathcal{X}$ onto the sets $\mathfrak{X}'$, $\mathfrak{A}$, and $\mathfrak{B}'$, respectively.

 Now the ADMM for solving (\ref{ModelOtheFo}) is stated in Algorithm \ref{AlSNDM}.

 Algorithm \ref{AlSNDM} is an ADMM based algorithm for solving nonconvex optimization problems.
 Although great efforts have been made about the convergence of ADMM for nonconvex models in recent years \cite{wang2015global, Hong2016Convergence}, the existing ADMM based algorithm cannot been applied to our model directly since both the objective function and constraints are nonconvex.
-Moreover, the data-fitting term is nonsmooth when the observations are corrupted by additive Laplace noise, which also gives rise to the difficulty of the convergence of ADMM for solving our model.
+Moreover, the data-fitting term is nonsmooth when the observations are corrupted by additive Laplace noise, which also gives rise to the difficulty of analyzing the convergence of ADMM.